 But to do this, it’s important to remember that there needs to be a time period defined in the appointment type names, as in the previous example.

-One way to track this data is to have an Enriching Students admin user set up a report on the Export Appointments page.
+One way to track this data is to have an Enriching Students® admin user set up a report on the Export Data page.
 This is a page accessible only to admins.

-Logged into their account, an admin would access this page by going to the Settings page, and then Export Appointments.
+Logged into their account, an admin would access this page by selecting Admin in the navigation, and then Export Data.

 To run a report, first they would need to set up a ‘data definition’.
 This basically means that they would identify the specific data they want the report to pull, for a selected date range.
-To do this they would select the ‘Create Data Definition’ button you see circled in the image below.
-This explanation will be brief, so to learn even more about this feature watch the video Export Appointments.
+To do this they would select the ‘Create Data Definition’ button, and go to a page to set up the data they want to collect.

-What is important to know for Districts implementing HB 4545, is how this can help them report AI time for students.
-So on the Data Definition page, an admin would want to select the dates they want data for, and be sure to select the appointment types under ‘Data Filters.
+What is important to know for Districts implementing HB 1416, is how this can help them report supplemental accelerated instruction time for students.
+So on the Data Definition page, an admin would want to select the dates they want data for, and be sure to select the appointment types under ‘Data Filters’.
 Whichever appointment types they want to have displayed in the report should be the ones they select.
-For example, they could select all of the AI appointment types, or maybe they want a list of all students who attended AI for 10 minutes.
+For example, they could select all of the AI appointment types, or maybe they want a list of all students who attended AI for 30 minutes.
 In that case, they would select the corresponding appointment type, as you can see in the image below.

 They would then want to choose at least these data fields: Student FirstName, Student Last Name, Instructor First Name, Instructor Last Name, Course Name, and Appointment Type.
 Basically, by selecting these fields the report would show who the student was scheduled to, for which course, and how long they spent there.